nhsx/digital-health-insights/index.md

 #### On average, patients with long term health conditions used online GP services 13% more than patients without a long term condition.

+{% include online_activities_ltc.html %}
+<p><b>Figure 3.</b> The proportion of online service use between survey respondents (with and without long-term conditions) that used an online services within the last 12 months (as of March 2021).
+Source: GP Patient Survey 2021.</p>

 Patients with long term conditions were also more than twice as likely to order repeat prescriptions than patients without long term conditions, this particularly noticeable for patients with mental health conditions (40%) or another-long term health condition (40%)

 <div class="nhsuk-inset-text">